-- Explore different aspects of growth and development - Explore different events that can impact on an individual's physical, intellectual, emotional and social development - How individuals cope with and are supported through changes caused by life events
+- Explore different aspects of growth and development. - Explore different events that can impact on an individual's physical, intellectual, emotional and social development. - Learn how individuals cope with and are supported through changes caused by different life events.

 Internally assessed (Coursework) - 30%